v0idxyz/NewAutoEC/readme.md

 - Future Proof

-  - ~~No Hardcoded currencies by dynamically fetching Currencies from EC~~ (removed until EC adds this endpoint)
+  - ~~No Hardcoded currencies by dynamically fetching Currencies from EC~~ (removed until EC adds this endpoint) + Added EX-Gold and EX-Silver, you can add more in the source Code

   - Images are pulled from EC whenever a currency is added